Embiid has 41 points, 20 rebounds as Sixers down Pacers

 Pacers: Indiana guard Malcolm Brogdon was ruled out with lower back soreness while Jalen Smith sat because of left groin soreness.
 Reserve forward Nate Hinton was ruled out for the final two games because of the NBA’s health and safety protocols.
 “He’s in a van heading home,” coach Rick Carlisle said.

 76ers: For the second straight game, Philadelphia inserted veteran guard Danny Green into the starting lineup in the spot normally held by top defender Matisse Thybulle.
-Thybulle may not be able to play in a possible upcoming first-round series in Toronto because of his COVID-19 vaccination status; he has not said publicly whether he is vaccinated.
-Canadian rules forbid cross-border travel to anyone not vaccinated.
-Thybulle missed Thursday night’s 119-114 road loss to the Raptors and was listed as “ineligible to play.” … Guard Georges Niang missed Saturday’s game with left knee soreness.
-Coach Doc Rivers said the move was precautionary.
-“If this was a playoff game, he would be in there,” Rivers said in his pre-game meeting with the media.
+Thybulle may not be able to play in a possible first-round series in Toronto because of his COVID-19 vaccination status.
+Canadian rules forbid cross-border travel to anyone not vaccinated; Thybulle has not said publicly whether he is vaccinated.
+He missed Thursday night’s 119-114 road loss to the Raptors and was listed as “ineligible to play.” … Guard Georges Niang missed Saturday’s game with left knee soreness.
+Rivers said the move was precautionary.
+“If this was a playoff game, he would be in there,” the coach said in his pre-game meeting with the media.

 UP NEXT